entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Milner, A.R., and Schoch, R.R., 2013.
 Trimerorhachis (Amphibia: Temnospondyli) from the Lower Permian of Texas and New Mexico: cranial osteology, taxonomy and biostratigraphy.
 Neues Jahrbuch für Geologie und Paläontologie - Abhandlungen 270(1):91-128. https://doi.org/10.1127/0077-7749/2013/0360

-Milner, A.R., and Schoch, R.R., 2013.
-Trimerorhachis (Amphibia: Temnospondyli) from the Lower Permian of Texas and New Mexico: cranial osteology, taxonomy and biostratigraphy.
-Neues Jahrbuch für Geologie und Paläontologie - Abhandlungen, v.
-270, no. 1, p.
-91-128.

 mindat.org

 Minter, N. J., & Braddy, S. J. (2009).
 Ichnology of an Early Permian intertidal flat: The Robledo Mountains Formation of southern New Mexico, USA.
 Special Papers in Palaeontology, 82, 1–107.